Zoom Video Communications (NASDAQ:ZM) Updates FY 2022 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM) updated its FY 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of 4.560-4.610 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.760.
-The company issued revenue guidance of $3.98 billion-$3.99 billion, compared to the consensus revenue estimate of $3.80 billion.Zoom Video Communications also updated its Q2 2022 guidance to 1.140-1.150 EPS.
+Zoom Video Communications (NASDAQ:ZM) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $4.560-4.610 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.760.
+The company issued revenue guidance of $3.98 billion-3.99 billion, compared to the consensus revenue estimate of $3.80 billion.Zoom Video Communications also updated its Q2 2022 guidance to $1.140-1.150 EPS.

-Zoom Video Communications (NASDAQ:ZM) last posted its earnings results on Sunday, February 28th.
-The company reported $1.22 EPS for the quarter, beating the consensus estimate of $0.79 by $0.43.
+Zoom Video Communications (NASDAQ:ZM) last released its quarterly earnings data on Monday, May 31st.
+The company reported $1.32 earnings per share for the quarter, beating the consensus estimate of $0.99 by $0.33.
 Zoom Video Communications had a return on equity of 37.79% and a net margin of 25.34%.
-The company had revenue of $882.49 million for the quarter, compared to the consensus estimate of $810.97 million.
-During the same quarter in the prior year, the business earned $0.15 earnings per share.
-The firm’s revenue for the quarter was up 368.8% on a year-over-year basis.
-Analysts predict that Zoom Video Communications will post 2.22 EPS for the current year.
+The firm had revenue of $956.24 million during the quarter, compared to the consensus estimate of $908.17 million.
+During the same period last year, the business posted $0.20 EPS.
+Zoom Video Communications’s quarterly revenue was up 191.4% on a year-over-year basis.
+As a group, equities research analysts forecast that Zoom Video Communications will post 2.22 earnings per share for the current fiscal year.

-In related news, Director Daniel Scheinman sold 167,466 shares of the stock in a transaction on Wednesday, March 3rd.
-The shares were sold at an average price of $363.68, for a total transaction of $60,904,034.88.
-Following the transaction, the director now directly owns 150,000 shares of the company’s stock, valued at $54,552,000.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, COO Aparna Bawa sold 2,593 shares of the firm’s stock in a transaction on Monday, March 8th.
-The stock was sold at an average price of $325.28, for a total transaction of $843,451.04.
+In other Zoom Video Communications news, CFO Kelly Steckelberg sold 6,700 shares of the firm’s stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $287.89, for a total value of $1,928,863.00.
+Following the transaction, the chief financial officer now directly owns 6,700 shares of the company’s stock, valued at $1,928,863.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Santiago Subotovsky sold 7,700 shares of the firm’s stock in a transaction dated Tuesday, March 16th.
+The shares were sold at an average price of $345.45, for a total value of $2,659,965.00.
+Following the completion of the transaction, the director now directly owns 219,612 shares in the company, valued at $75,864,965.40.
 The disclosure for this sale can be found here.
-Insiders have sold 449,599 shares of company stock worth $154,225,711 in the last ninety days.
-Insiders own 12.27% of the company’s stock.
+Insiders sold 215,641 shares of company stock worth $71,121,680 over the last three months.
+12.27% of the stock is currently owned by corporate insiders.

 About Zoom Video Communications